 Results were published on a quarterly basis until Quarter 4 2009; only annual data was published for 2010 and 2011; and quarterly results were resumed from 2012 onwards.
-The most recent annual (2019) and quarterly release (Quarter 4 2019) was published in t+9 months.
+The most recent annual (2020) and quarterly release (Quarter 4 2020) was published in t+4 months.
+Due to the Covid19 pandemic in 2020 the first release of the 2020 data has some missing data and so annual results were not produced.
+The missing data will be estimated and annual results will be published during 2021.